Ally and Safe Space/Safe Zone Advocates

 Cuesta is committed to providing an environment which affirms human differences and similarities.
 The mission is implemented through examining, recognizing, and promoting diversity related to national origin, religion, race /ethnicity, gender, disability, sexual orientation, age and socioeconomic status.

-similar trainings each semester.
+complete similar trainings each semester.

 An Ideal Ally is Someone Who